How to calculate the tax payable on real estate sale income

 How do capital gains taxes work on real estate?

 While it is commonly thought that capital gains on real estate are taxed at a 50% rate, this is not accurate.
 The 50% figure refers to the fact that only half of the capital gains are taxable.
+This is where things will change on and after June 25th, 2024, given the recently announced budget by the Federal government.
+The changes are as follows

 Capital gains tax rates depend on the amount of income received.
 Capital gains from the sale of land and other tangible assets must be added to a person's yearly taxable income.
-They must be filed alongside money received from an individual's job, their side hustles, and dividends in non-registered accounts.
+They must be filed alongside money received from an individual's job, their side gigs, and dividends in non-registered accounts.

 Married people have an advantage over single taxpayers when it comes to the transfer of real estate.
 If real estate is transferred to a spouse or common-law partner, capital gain tax burdens are avoided.
 The estate is considered a gift at the time of closing the sale, giving married taxpayers no capital gain payment obligation.